 New York, 1970.
 150 USD Psychedelic wrappers (20 cm.), with hand-stamp from Toronto agency to front and rear panels.
 Staple-bound to contents of 20 pages, printed in black, pink, and green, and illustrated with groovy geometrical patterns and drug reference tables.

 "A factual introduction to an emotionally-charged public health issue of today.
 The epidemic-like spread of drug abuse among young people shows that, in a sense, it is 'catching.'
 How can we—as parents and as a society—encourage commitment to life, rather than escape?"
-With 2 OCLC records discovered (Harvard, Kansas).
+With only 2 OCLC records discovered (Harvard and Kansas).